hale/pghale.com/content/post/migrating-from-jekyll-to-hugo-and-brunch.md

 seamlessly, akin to `rake assets:precompile`.

-I couldn't get this to work - and it looks like you have to add extra tags to your HTML, which is a bit of a chore.
+I couldn't get this to work - and it looks like you have to add extra tags to your HTML, which isn't great.

 More significantly the web just felt a bit quiet as I searched for help.
 Lots of posts from 2012, which was when I first started using Jekyll.